"Albert Spalding

 The liner notes give the following information about this recording:

-the only non-78 RPM concerto recordings made by Albert Spalding
+non-78 RPM concerto recordings made by Albert Spalding in

 is the first to utilize the original 30 inches-per-second